 So, first of all how coulomb damping works?
-We can see this spring mass system with the coulomb damping.
+We can see these spring mass system with the coulomb damping.
 So, here we have a mass m which is attached to the spring having stiffness k.
-Now, when the mass m will be allowed to move in positive x direction, in this case positive x reduction means left to right.
-I can write it here, left to right.
+Now, when the mass m will be allowed to move in positive x direction, in this case positive x direction means left to right, I can write it here left to right, then what will be happened?

-Then what will be happened?
 There will be a friction between the mass and the surface on which it is resting.
-And these friction opposes the motion of the mass m.
-Then how the freebody diagram looks?
-Here we can see that freebody diagram.
+And this friction opposes the motion of the mass m.
+Then how the free body diagram looks?
+Here, we can see the free body diagram.
 In this case, you can see the mass is moving, the velocity of the mass is shown which is left to right.
-So, figure a shows left to right, figure b shows you can see the direction of the velocity.
+So, figure a shows left to right, figure b shows, you can see the direction of the velocity.

 So, this is right to left.
-Now, when the masses moving from left to right that means, we can see in this figure it is moving from left to right, then what is happened?
-The surface on which these mass resting offers a resistance in the opposite direction of motion.
+Now, when the mass is moving from left to right that means we can see in this figure it is moving from left to right.
+Then what is happened?
+The surface on which this mass resting offers a resistance in the opposite direction of motion.
 In this case, the direction of motion is left to right.
-So, resistance from right to left you can see here.
+So, resistance from right to left, you can see here.

-Now, for the case, when motion is operating from right to left, then the surface on which the mass was resting offers a resistance opposition to the motion that means, in this case resistance will act from left to right.
-You can see in this figure it is occurring from left to right.
+Now, for the case, when motion is occurring from right to left then the surface on which the mass was resting, offers a resistance offers a resistance opposing to the motion.
+That means in this case, resistance will act from left to right.
+You can see in this figure, it is occurring from left to right.
 And what is the magnitude of the damping force because of the coulomb damping?
-The magnitude of the damping force you can see, F d is equal to mu N.
+The magnitude of the damping force, you can see F d is equal to mu N.